The opportunity to better serve customers is driving greater interest in IIoT remote monitoring and predictive servicing solutions.

 Predictive servicing via IIoT remote monitoring leads the way.

-- A sensor installed at the customer’s location measures current levels and this is visualised via an app to provide at-a-glance levels to the customer without external inspection.
+- A sensor installed at the customer’s location measures current levels and this is visualized via an app to provide at-a-glance levels to the customer without external inspection.

 - The publishing of user data to the Cloud over time builds a picture of the users consumption habits, trends and points of dire need.

 - Notifications within the remote monitoring app can alert customers when the consumable falls below a set level, boosting awareness.

 - IoT remote monitoring integrates with the consumables supplier’s ERP (Enterprise Resource Planning) system so replenishment is automatically procured and scheduled for delivery.

 Delivering massive value

 Many innovative businesses have already adopted predictive service and replenishment.
 Service agents monitor the incoming data from customer devices and action replenishment accordingly.

 The seamless supply of consumables without the customer needing to pick up the phone is a huge step forward.
 Imagine: no more phone calls to call centers, no more being left to dangle on hold, no more “you are number 26 in the queue”.

 In the eyes of the customer you are delivering huge value by removing the onus normally placed on them and instead are proactively taking care of them, sometimes replenishing before they even realize it is required.
 Predictive servicing is the new gold standard in customer service.
 Of course, the customer also does not mind paying a little extra for this peace of mind.